It’s time to take action regarding Irritable Bowel Syndrome

 Gerson et al. Group hypnotherapy for irritable bowel syndrome with long-term follow-up.
 Int J Clin Exp Hypn.
 2013;61(1):38-54.
 Seventy-five IBS patients were treated in groups with the standardized North Carolina IBS Hypnosis Protocol and their symptom status and quality of life tested at multiple time points up to 12 months after treatment.
 Compared to pre-treatment symptom severity there was a significant reduction in IBS symptoms after treatment as well as at 3, 6, and 12 months follow-up.
 Sixty percent of the treated patients showed clinically significant improvement in IBS.

 Lövdahl J, Ringström G, Agerforz P, Törnblom H, Simrén M. Nurse-Administered, Gut-Directed Hypnotherapy in IBS: Efficacy and Factors Predicting a Positive Response.
 Am J Clin Hypn.
 2015 Jul;58(1):100-14.
-This study evaluated the effectiveness of standardized nurse-administered hypnotherapy protocol that was a Swedish-language extended variant of the North Carolina protocol, and aimed to identify factors that predicted good treatment outcome.
+This study evaluated the effectiveness of standardized nurse-administered hypnotherapy protocol that was a Swedish-language extended variant of the North Carolina protocol and aimed to identify factors that predicted good treatment outcomes.
 Eighty-five patients received 12 weekly sessions of individual hypnotherapy by a nurse.
-The symptoms of 58% of the patients showed improved from the treatment, and of these 82% showed favorable clinical response already half-way through the treatment course (after 6 sessions).
+The symptoms of 58% of the patients showed improvement from the treatment, and of these 82% showed favorable clinical response already halfway through the treatment course (after 6 sessions).
 Women had a higher response rate than men to the treatment.

 Effect of Autogenic Training on General Improvement in Patients with Irritable Bowel Syndrome: A